Pontiac Montana: Later model years

 used in the Montana, one that was carried over from the second-generation Trans Sport/Trans Sport Montana and the other was a different-sounding one used in other models.

-For 2000, the different-sounding door/ignition warning chime offered in the previous model year was adopted for all models.
-The instrument cluster was also redesigned as well.
+For 2000, the instrument cluster was redesigned, and the different-sounding door/ignition warning chime offered in the previous model year was adopted for all models.
 No other changes were made to the exterior and interior of the vehicle.

 For 2001, the Montana received a minor facelift, with a new front bumper and split grille design, the red markers on the rear bumpers being removed, the B-pillars becoming body-colored as opposed to black in most cases, and a new steering wheel that has, among others, removed the audio control buttons and the "PONTIAC" lettering on the airbag replaced with the Pontiac logo.

 For 2003, the sport-style head restraints were dropped in favor of the conventional head restraints that were offered on the Venture and Silhouette.
 The anti-lock brakes became optional for the Montana as well as for the Venture, but remained as standard equipment for the Silhouette before the demise of the Oldsmobile brand in 2004.
 A new steering wheel with a completely different design than the previous one was also introduced.